 Please review the complete details on the application process on the Pierre Elliott Trudeau Foundation website.

 - Register for an account on the Foundation’s new application portal (click “Register Here” button)*;

-- Once registration is complete, create an application for the 2021 Competition, for which you will need to provide:
+- Once registration is complete, create an application for the 2021 Competition; and

 * Candidates who already have an account from a previous scholarship competition will need to register for a new account this year, as the Foundation has implemented a new application portal.

-** Once the name and email address of each referee has been entered into the space provided in the application form, an email will automatically be sent to each referee, asking them to complete a predetermined referral form directly on the Foundation’s application portal.
-Referees must complete the predetermined referral form, which includes both narrative answers and numerical evaluations.
+This year, referees will only need to complete and submit a predetermined referral form directly on the Foundation’s application portal.
 Reference letters in PDF format are no longer required.
 All candidates are strongly advised to follow up with their referees to ensure they complete and submit the form before January 5, 2021 at 11:59 p.m EST.

 The Foundation will review and assess all applications that are complete and submitted (including 2 predetermined referral forms) before the deadline.

-NEW: The Foundation will notify all applicants of the results as per the selection process below:
+NEW: This year, the Foundation will notify all applicants of the results.

 The virtual interviews will be held in English or French, or in both of the official languages of Canada, depending on the language skills and preference of the finalist.